subscriptions-project/swg-js/tools/golang/cmd/encrypt/README.md

-# Script to Encrypt Documents for the SwG Encryption Project.
+# Script to Encrypt Documents for the SwG Encryption Project

 ```script.go``` implements a script which takes in an input HTML document and encrypts
 all content within ```<section subscriptions-section="content" encrypted>```